Limit regimes of ice formation in turbulent supercooled water: Ice production: budget equations

 During freezing a fraction $\beta\approx 1$ of the salt that was in the water forming the crystals is expelled to the surroundings \cite{daly94a}.
-The local salinity can be expressed as the sum of a reference salinity $S_R=34.5\ {\rm psu}$ and a deviation $S$ that is expected in most situations to be small.
-A volume fraction increase $\delta C$ in the ice will thus correspond to a decrease $\hat\rho\delta C$ of the liquid volume fraction, and to a release of salt per unit volume \beq \delta S=\hat\rho\beta S_R\delta C. \eeq The water freezing temperature $T_i$ decreases for increasing pressure (depth) and salinity content.
-For small deviations, we have a linear relation \cite{daly94a} \beq T_i=T_{iR}-a_SS+a_zz, \eeq where $-z$ is the depth and $T_{iR}\simeq -2.09{\rm ^oC}$.
-The decrease of the freezing point from creation of a volume fraction $\delta C$ of ice will be therefore \beq \delta T_i=-\hat\rho a_S\beta S_R\delta C. \eeq
+The local salinity can be expressed as the sum of a reference salinity $S_R=35\ {\rm g/kg}$ and a deviation $S$ that is expected in most situations to be small.
+A volume fraction increase $\delta C$ in the ice thus corresponds to a decrease $\hat\rho\delta C$ of the liquid volume fraction, and to a release of salt per unit volume \beq \delta S=\hat\rho\beta S_R\delta C. \eeq The water freezing temperature decreases for increasing pressure (depth) and salinity content.
+For small deviations, we have a linear relation \cite{daly94a} \beq T_i=-a_SS+a_zz, \eeq where $-z$ is the depth and $T_i$ is the deviation of the freezing temperature from the reference value $T_{iR}\simeq -2.09{\rm ^oC}$ at salinity $S_R$ and zero depth.
+Similarly, $T$ will indicate from now on the deviation of the water temperature with respect to $T_{iR}$, i.e. the supercooling at salinity $S_R$ and zero depth.